DERHAEUPTLING/contao-mega-menu/README.md

   Use Cases of `nav_mega_menu_default_outside`:
   -  place the Mega Menu wherever needed.
-  -  Transion beetween Mega Menus or move them around
+  -  Transion beetween Mega Menus Contents or move whole Mega Menus around.

 - more Templates when requiered